livingdocsIO/documentation/content/reference-docs/editor-extensions/vue-component-registry.md

 A `dashboardCard` is used to render a single search result in a dashboard.

-These are the `props` which are provided to your vue component:
+These are the `props` which are provided to your Vue component:
 ```js
 props: {
   result: {